Comparison of the Perfect Layout Editions

 • The main difference between Silver/Silver400 and Gold is: Gold has more options for fine-tuning than Silver/Silver400.

-Now what is standard notation?
-The plug-in tries to follow the guidelines that Elaine Gould gives in her book "Behind Bars".
+The plug-in attempts to follow the modern guidelines set forth by Elaine Gould in her book "Behind Bars".

 Silver400 Limit:

-The features of Silver400 of are identical to Silver, except that Silver400 is limited to scores of up 36 (visible) staves and 36 linked parts with a max. of 400 measures each: that means any piece with a maximum of 36 staves x 400 measures would be possible (=not more than 400 measures in length and not more than 36 visible staves and not more than 36 linked parts, but theoretically a score spanning 14.400 "frames").
-So a big band score of 200 measures and 18 instruments would be fine, while a piano piece of 600 measures is too much as it exceeds the 400 measures limit.
+That means any piece with a maximum of 36 staves x 400 measures would be possible (=not more than 400 measures in length and not more than 36 visible staves and not more than 36 linked parts, but theoretically a score spanning 14.400 "frames").

 It is also ok to have more than 36 staves, if only 36 are visible in the score and not more than 36 linked parts are used (e.g. separate staves for scores/parts or staves for MIDI playback only are also possible) in the Silver400 version.